olatno/Creating-native-query-in-JPA/README.md

         "WHERE a.expensesInvoiceId = d.expensesInvoiceId AND p.expensesInvoiceId = d.expensesInvoiceId AND a.paymentDate BETWEEN ?1 AND ?2 AND p.invoiceNumber = ?3 ORDER BY PDATE DESC", resultSetMapping="resolution")
         })

-This methods inside EJB stateless bean uses the native query
+These methods inside EJB stateless bean uses the native query

     public byte[] expensesResolutions(String datefrom, String dateto){